Oil nebula, rise

 Oppland Kunstsenter, Lillehammer

-The exhibition Oil nebula, rise uses the concept of the abyss, the vast cosmic sea as described in John Milton's Paradise Lost (1667) which separates the earth from hell, as a metaphor for societal collapse.
-The project draws parallels to the warming of the oceans, where ecosystems are changing and new organisms are taking over.
-Inspired by the increasing prevalence of invasive species and environmental disasters, the exhibition consisting of works in ceramics, glass, wood and aluminium strives to mythologize the defamiliarized earth.
+The exhibition Oil nebula, rise uses the concept of the abyss, the vast cosmic sea as described in John Milton's Paradise Lost (1667) which separates earth from hell, as a metaphor for societal collapse.
+The project draws parallels to the jellification of the oceans, where ecosystems are changing and new organisms thrive.
+Inspired by the increasing prevalence of invasive species and environmental changes, the exhibition consisting of works in ceramics, glass, wood and aluminium strives to mythologize the defamiliarized earth.
 The works form a visual language which speaks about the future of the oceans and humanity whilst forming the inhospitable sea of the abyss itself.
 Like Milton’s abyss, simultaneously described as the worlds cradle and it's grave, the exhibition becomes an ouroboros focusing on both the perils and prospects of the future.